seriyps/mtproto_proxy/README.md

 * `{in_table, KEY, TABLE_NAME}` - only allow connections if KEY is present in TABLE_NAME (whitelist)
 * `{not_in_table, KEY, TABLE_NAME}` - only allow connections if KEY is *not* present in TABLE_NAME (blacklist)
 * `{max_connections, KEYS, NUMBER}` - EXPERIMENTAL! if there are more than NUMBER connections with KEYS to the proxy, new connections with those KEYS will be rejected.
+Note: number of connections is not the same as number of unique "users".
+When someone connects to proxy with telegram client, Telegram opens from 3 to 8 connections!
+So, you need to set this at least 8 * number of unique users.

 Where: